To see what I’m currently teaching you can search MHC’s course catalogue.

 This course will focus on classic and contemporary work on central topics in ethics.
 The goal will be to see whether there is anything to be said in a principled way about what to do and how to live.
 The core of the course will be an examination of the central traditions in moral philosophy in the West, typified by Aristotle, Kant, and Mill.
 We will also examine vexing contemporary moral issues with an eye to whether moral theories can give us practical guidance.
 Finally, we will step back and ask whether the any of the moral theorizing we have been engaging in is really capable of uncovering objective moral truths.

-If all our actions are causally determined, is free will possible?
+Is free will possible if all our actions are causally determined?
 Might we be justified in blaming, praising, rewarding, or punishing people even if their actions are not free?
-Abstract metaphysical questions about freedom intersect in important ways with everyday problems we face in our relationships with others and our attitudes toward moral ignorance and madness.
+Abstract metaphysical questions about freedom intersect in important ways with everyday problems in our relationships with others and our attitudes about moral ignorance, addiction, and madness.
 This course will examine these issues side by side in the hope of improving our understanding of freedom and responsibility.

 Undergraduate first year seminar